bigbear2017/jpserver/README.md

 Then a client can connect to the server it gets.
 The client can pull and push to server.

+##### Double Buffer
+Each server will store all values into two caches and a data map.
+When a client send data to a server, the server will store all values into the cache.
+Once the update counter is large or the update time is old, the cache will be updated to data map.
+When syncing with primary server, the final value will be stored at another cache first.
+Then, if need or update time is old, we update the data map.

 ##### Synchronization
 Each server will receive data from clients.
 It will collect the data and keep it locally.
 Internally, Every 0.1 second, all nodes will